Balladebits/Balladebits/README.md

 - Any topic involving Alcohol and Drugs
 - Veganism (Did i already said that?)
 - Whitewashing/Blackwashing Shitpost (Why is this even a thing)
+- Politics

 Not Interested:
 - Music (Only hear OSTs Sadly)
 - English YT creators
-- Politics
 - Shipping
 - Social Media ("I don't give a Shit,because Twitter isn't a real place")

 Games/Fandoms i like/used to like:
 - Cookie Run Ovenbreak/Kingdom (Formerly)
 - Mega Man (Classic/X/ZX)
-- Pokémon (Gen 1 to Gen 5) (I don't like other gens because of what pkmn became over the years of mediocrity)
+- Pokémon
 - Kirby
 - Metroid (1 to 5) (little Knowledge of Metroid Prime)
 - Castlevania (Formerly)
 - Undertale/Deltarune (Formerly)
-- Friday Night Funkin (i'm NOT into the english community,just like casual rythm games <3)
+- Friday Night Funkin (i'm NOT into the english community,but the spanish one)
 - Progressbar95
-- Mother (1/2 (Earthbound) 3)
+- Mother/Earthbound
 - Devil May Cry
 - Watch Dogs
 - SkullGirls (A little knowledge)